Turnip Prize: History

-Winner in 2006 was Ian Lewis with the exhibit Torn Beef, an empty corned beef can.
+The 2006 winner was Ian Lewis with the exhibit Torn Beef, an empty corned beef can.
 He stated, "The work took no time at all to create."
 Trevor Prideaux commented, "I believe that over the last seven years the bad artists of Wedmore and surrounding areas have created far better works than Nicholas Serota and The Tate Britain Gallery could ever wish to exhibit."
 Also in 2006, the BBC's Chief Somerset Correspondent, Clinton Rogers, was immortalised as Clint on a Row of Jars.

 In 2007, the competition gained more publicity with the entry of artwork with the title By the Banksea.
 The painting bears a resemblance to work by the Bristol graffiti artist Banksy, and its origins are likewise a secret.
 By the Banksea portrays a seaside Aunt Sally in the form of a stencil of the Mona Lisa, but in Banksy style, Mona Lisa is depicted holding a rocket launcher firing a turnip over the wreckage of a seaside pier and an emergency exit sign.
 Competition organiser Trevor Prideaux commented: "It does seem to be in Banksy's style.
 But someone has thought too much about this one and tried too hard.
 So for that reason it's not likely to win."
 The piece was duly disqualified for "too much effort, and not shit enough."
 The 2007 competition was won by Bracey Vermin with Tea P, a group of used tea bags in the shape of a letter P.

 Competition entries for 2010 included "Ivor Crush"'s clothes hanger linking the letter U in "Crush", entitled Hung up on You, and an entry by Banksy, which focused on the recent student protests of the day.